sf-wdi-21/notes/week-03/day-01-bootstrap-orm/dawn-bootstrap/readme.md

 ##Bower can make our life easier

-Bower is a tool that helps us find, download, and manage the numerous JavaScript & CSS libraries you frequently use in your HTML.

-jQuery, Underscore, Bootstrap, are examples of libraries we may want to add to our project.
-It can be a hassle to find the source code for each one to link them to our HTML page.
-Instead let's use **Bower**, a library management tool, to bring them to us!
+jQuery, Underscore, Bootstrap, are examples of third-party libraries we frequently use in projects.
+It can be a hassle to find the CDN for each library.
+Using CDNs also requires us to have an internet connection while we're doing development work.
+As our code-base grows, keeping track of all our dependencies will be a headache!
+Bower allows us to download and manage all our dependencies locally.

 ###Installing Bower